 '''

+critical (message)

+Print message.

+debug (message)

+Print message.

+err (message)

+Print message.

+error (message)

+Print message.

+failure (message)

+Print message.

 info(message)

 Print message.

 log (message)

 Print message.

 msq (message)

 Print message.

 warning (message)

 Print message.

 class structlog.PrintLoggerFactory (file=None)

 Produce PrintLoggers.

 To be used with structlog.configure()'s logger_factory.

 Parameters file (file) - File to print to. (default: stdout)

 Positional arguments are silently ignored.

 New in version 0.4.0.

 class structlog.ReturnLogger

 Return the arguments that it's called with.

 from structlog import ReturnLogger

-ReturnLogger().msg('hello')
+ReturnLogger().msg("hello")

 'hello'

-ReturnLogger().msg('hello', when='again')
+ReturnLogger().msg("hello", when="again")

 (('hello',), {'when': 'again'})

-Useful for unit tests.
+Useful for testing.

 Changed in version 0.3.0: Allow for arbitrary arguments and keyword arguments to be passed in.

 critical(args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

 debug (args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

 err (args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

 error (args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

 failure(args, kw)

-Return tuple of args, kw or just args [0] if only one arg passed
+Return tuple of args, kw or just args[0] if only one arg passed

+'''

+'''

 info (args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

 log (args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

 msq(args, kw)

 Return tuple of args, kw or just args [0] if only one arg passed

-'''

-warning(args, kw)
+warning (args, kw)

-Return tuple of args, kw or just args [0] if only one arg passed class structlog.ReturnLoggerFactory
+Return tuple of args, kw or just args [0] if only one arg passed

+class structlog.ReturnLoggerFactory

 Produce and cache ReturnLoggers.

 To be used with structlog.configure () 's logger_factory.

 Positional arguments are silently ignored.

+New in version 0.4.0.

 exception structlog.DropEvent

 If raised by an processor, the event gets silently dropped.

 Derives from BaseException because it's technically not an error.

-${\bf class} \; {\tt structlog.BoundLoggerBase} \; ({\it logger, processors, context})$
+class structlog.BoundLoggerBase(logger, processors, context)

 Immutable context carrier.

 Doesn't do any actual logging; examples for useful subclasses are:

-- •the generic BoundLogger that can wrap anything,
+• the generic BoundLogger that can wrap anything,

-- •structlog.twisted.BoundLogger,
+• structlog.twisted.BoundLogger,

-- •and structlog.stdlib.BoundLogger.
+• and structlog.stdlib.BoundLogger.

+See also Custom Wrappers.

 logger = None

 Wrapped logger.

 Note: Despite underscore available read-only to custom wrapper classes.

-'''
+See also Custom Wrappers.

 process_event (method_name, event, event_kw)

-'''

-Combines creates an event_dict and runs the chain.
+Combines creates an event dict and runs the chain.

 Call it to combine your event and context into an event_dict and process using the processor chain.

+Parameters

-- method_name (str) The name of the logger method.
-Is passed into the processors. - event The event usually the first positional argument to a logger. - event_kw Additional event keywords.
-For example if someone calls log. msg('foo', bar=42), event would to be 'foo' and event_kw {'bar': 42}.
+• method_name(str) - The name of the logger method.
+Is passed into the processors.

+• event - The event - usually the first positional argument to a logger.

+• event_kw - Additional event keywords.

+For example if someone calls log.

+msq("foo", bar=42), event would to be "foo" and event_kw {"bar": 42}.

-Raises structlog.
-DropEvent if log entry should be dropped.
+Raises structlog.DropEvent if log entry should be dropped.

 Raises ValueError if the final processor doesn't return a string, tuple, or a dict.

+'''

+2.1.
+API Reference 37